 Find where to buy products from suppliers in the USA, including: distributors, industrial manufacturers in America, bulk supplies and wholesalers of raw ingredients & finished goods.

 Adenylyl-(3'-5')-adenosine is a pivotal biomolecule with extensive applications in studying signaling pathways, particularly cAMP-dependent processes.
 It aids in understanding cyclic nucleotide metabolism and exploring associated afflictions encompassing cancer, diabetes and cardiovascular disorders.
-Synonyms: ApA RNA Dinucleotide (5'-3').
+Synonyms: ApA RNA Dinucleotide (5'-3'); AmpA; 5'-Adenylic acid, 3'-ester with adenosine; 3',5'-ApA; D-Adenylyl-(3'-5')-D-adenosine; Adenylyl-(5'→3')-adenosine; Adenylyladenosine; Diadenosine 3',5'-monophosphate; NSC 91555; ApA.
+Grade: ≥98%.
 CAS No. 2391-46-0.
 Molecular formula: C20H25N10O10P.
-Mole weight: 596.40.
+Mole weight: 596.45.

 Adenylyl-(3'-5')-adenosine monoammonia salt

 Adenylyl-(3'-5')-adenosine monoammonia salt is a vital compound utilized in biomedical research.
 It is commonly employed for studying intracellular signaling pathways and second messengers, including cAMP (cyclic adenosine monophosphate).
 This product plays a crucial role in investigating the activation and regulation of various enzymes, receptors, and ion channels involved in multiple diseases, such as cancer, cardiovascular disorders, and neurological conditions.
 Its high purity and quality ensure accurate and reliable experimental results.
 Synonyms: ADENYLYL(3'-5')ADENOSINE; APA.
-Grades: 95%.
+Grade: 95%.
 CAS No. 102029-96-9.
 Molecular formula: C20H25N10O10P.NH3.
 Mole weight: 613.48.

 Adenylyl-3'-5'-adenosine ammonium salt